The project 49m² is a long-term experimental inquiry into the position of art in public space.

-Seasonal Residency: Observation and Experimentation
+Observation and Article

 Workshop ‘As dangerous as lawn, as pebbly as grass‘, door kunstenaars Qiaochu Guo en Raffia Li, op zaterdag 21 september 2024.
 Foto: Stijn Terpstra